emacs-eaf/emacs-application-framework/README.md

 ### EAF is (currently) Linux only.
 Why?
 There are mainly three obstacles:
-1. None of EAF's core developers use MacOS or Windows
+1. None of EAF's core developers use MacOS or Windows or BSD family OS.
 2. EAF uses X11 Reparent to stick Qt5 window to emacs frame, struggling to make X11 to work on MacOS.
 3. Strugglling to make dbus/python-dbus work on MacOS High Sierra
 4. Strugglling to make Qt5 QGraphicsView/QGraphicsScene work on MacOS, specifically QGraphicsVideoItem cannot work.